 It affects people differently.
-Some people experience it just once in their lives but others have multiple episodes.
+Some people experience it just once in their lives, but others have multiple episodes.

-Because of its wide scope people can get confused about it.
+There are many symptoms of this disorder.
+Because of its broad scope, people can get confused.
 Below are some of the symptoms of depression that someone might experience:

-- Feelings of hopelessness, emptiness, sadness and tearful
+- Feelings of hopelessness, emptiness, sadness, and tearful

 - Sleep disturbances such as too much sleep or insomnia